bbepis/XUnity.AutoTranslator/README.md

 public class AssetLoadingContext : IAssetLoadingContext {
     /// <summary>
+    /// Gets the original path the asset bundle was loaded with.
+    /// </summary>
+    /// <returns>The unmodified, original path the asset bundle was loaded with.</returns>
+    public string GetAssetBundlePath();

+    /// <summary>
+    /// Gets the normalized path to the asset bundle that is:
+    ///  * Relative to the current directory
+    ///  * Lower-casing
+    ///  * Uses '\' as separators.
+    /// </summary>
+    /// <returns></returns>
+    public string GetNormalizedAssetBundlePath();

+    /// <summary>
     /// Indicate your work is done and if any other hooks to this asset/resource load should be called.
     /// </summary>
     /// <param name="skipRemainingPrefixes">Indicate if the remaining prefixes should be skipped.</param>